HewlettPackard/PacketRusher/README.md

 If you found problems during the installation or during the checking, you may find a solution in the [TROUBLESHOOTING](https://github.com/my5G/my5G-RANTester/blob/develop/TROUBLESHOOTING.md) document.

-# Questions

-For questions and support please send a e-mail message to [my5G team](mailto:my5G.initiative@gmail.com).

-# Acknowledgments

-This project uses libraries and data structures of free5gc but it is not part of the official free5gc project.
-The free5gc code and My5GRANTester is offered under the Apache 2.0 license.

-If you do not have a 5G core for testing, you can easily deploy and run the [my5G-core](https://github.com/my5G/my5G-core).